 - The Verdict: Which Should You Buy?

-I bought my first house a couple of years ago and quickly realized that I needed a quality household drill to tackle projects such as hanging blinds, installing new door hinges, and putting together furniture.
+When I bought my first house a couple of years ago, I quickly realized that I needed a quality household drill to tackle projects such as hanging blinds, installing new door hinges, and putting together furniture.

 After hours of research across several brands, I was able to narrow my options down to DeWalt and Ryobi.
 Both manufacturers have a long history and reputation for making high-quality power tools, including high performing yet affordable household drills.

 - Reputation: Ryobi is known for making professional quality tools at prices most homeowners can afford, while DeWalt is known as the premium power tool brand preferred by professionals.

 - Number of Drills: DeWalt offers 77 different types of drills with unique features and varying levels of power compared to Ryobi’s selection of 27.